Habit Contract

 The Science Behind It

-Richard Stuart pioneered behavioral contracting in clinical psychology (1969) as a tool for couples therapy and behavior change.
+Research by Richard Stuart (1969) pioneered behavioral contracting in clinical psychology as a tool for couples therapy and behavior change.
 He found that written, specific agreements with clear consequences increased compliance compared to verbal agreements or vague commitments.

 James Clear adapted this in Atomic Habits (2018), combining it with consistency bias research.
 When you write a commitment and especially when you sign it, you activate what Cialdini calls the "consistency principle": humans have a deep psychological need to align their actions with their stated commitments.
 A signed contract is a powerful statement of commitment.